inercia/evy/doc/hubs.rst

 The hub has a main greenlet, MAINLOOP.
 When one of the running coroutines needs to do some I/O, it registers a listener with the hub (so that the hub knows when to wake it up again), and then switches to MAINLOOP (via ``get_hub().switch()``).
 If there are other coroutines that are ready to run, MAINLOOP switches to them, and when they complete or need to do more I/O, they switch back to the MAINLOOP.
 In this manner, MAINLOOP ensures that every coroutine gets scheduled when it has some work to do.

 MAINLOOP is launched only when the first I/O operation happens, and it is not the same greenlet that __main__ is running in.
-This lazy launching is why it's not necessary to explicitly call a dispatch() method like other frameworks, which in turn means that code can start using Eventlet without needing to be substantially restructured.
+This lazy launching is why it's not necessary to explicitly call a dispatch() method like other frameworks, which in turn means that code can start using Evy without needing to be substantially restructured.

 More Hub-Related Functions
 ---------------------------